2. Material Accounting Policy

 d.
 Inventories

 Inventories including goods-in-transit are valued at lower of cost and estimated net realisable value.
-However, Raw materials and other items held for use in the production of inventories are not written down below cost if the finished products in which they will be incorporated are expected to be sold at or above cost.
+However, Raw materials and other items held for use in the production of inventories are not written down below cost if the finished products in which they will be incorporated are expected to be sold at or above cost

-o Raw materials, embellishment, stores & spares and packing material:
+o Raw materials, embellishment, stores & spares and packing material

 Cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
-Cost is determined on weighted average basis.’
+Cost is determined on weighted average basis. o Finished goods and work in progress:

 Cost includes cost of direct materials (net of realizable value of waste / by product) and labour and a proportion of manufacturing overheads based on the normal operating capacity but excluding borrowing costs and selling expenses.